 In this guide, we will first be taking a look at the newest DAY41 Edition 3 release.
 Afterward, we cover CODE41 watches in detail via the following:

 Simply use the links above to jump ahead or keep scrolling to read it all.

 Browse CODE41’s Watch Collections

-After graduating from the University of Art & Design (ECAL) in 2000, Swiss-born Italian Claudio D’Amore, travelled to London to work under the prestigious Welsh designer, Ross Lovegrove.
+After graduating from the University of Art & Design (ECAL) in 2000, Swiss-born Italian Claudio D’Amore, traveled to London to work under the prestigious Welsh designer, Ross Lovegrove.

 A master of contemporary industrial design whose work has been featured in Centre Georges Pompidou of Paris, Lovegrove’s innovative approach undoubtedly influenced Claudio’s own style.

-Four years later, Claudio returned to Switzerland and launched a design studio, specialising in luxury timepieces.
+Four years later, Claudio returned to Switzerland and launched a design studio, specializing in luxury timepieces.

-Rather than establish his own watch brand, Claudio envisioned something that would be better defined as a community project.
-To achieve this, he assembled passionate enthusiasts around a single venture who would actively contribute its conception and production.
+Rather than establish his own watch brand, Claudio envisioned something that would be better defined as a community brand or project.
+To achieve this, he assembled passionate enthusiasts around a single venture who would actively contribute to its conception and production.

 However, this wasn’t limited to an in-house team but also included the public who could register to participate in CODE41’s ongoing projects.
 After their first crowdfunding campaign, which successfully raised nearly $350,000, the community consisted of 57,000 members.

 Since then, the watch brand has exponentially grown to include members from all over the world.
 Today, CODE41 enjoys developing new projects with a community of over 300,000 members.